thebillkidy/Blog/_drafts/AI/RL/2018-11-14-facebook-horizon.md

     parser.add_argument("-p", "--parameters", help="Path to JSON parameters file.")
 ```

-So by runing `python ml/rl/test/gym/run_gym.py` we can see the usage of our script which results in:
+Which shows us that when running the command `python ml/rl/test/gym/run_gym.py` that we are able to see the usage of our script in the console:

 ```bash
 Traceback (most recent call last):